JiyoungPark92/Portfolio/README.md

 In this project, we will use the 2020 automobile defect recall data provided by the Korea Transportation Safety Authority to discover and visualize meaningful patterns and insights.

 # [Project 2] COVID-19 Data Analysis
+The COVID-19 virus, which occurred in early 2020, was a global pandemic, and a lot of analysis is being done about it.
+In the early days of the epidemic, there was not enough data to analyze it, but now, after more than 6 months, various data institutions are publicly providing corona-related data.

+In this project, we will perform exploratory data analysis based on the 'Seoul Corona 19 confirmed cases' data provided by the domestic public data portal.
+We selected the data of Seoul, which has the highest number of confirmed cases and the largest number of people among domestic data.

 # [Project 3] Gas station market analysis with oil price data